melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/add-or-remove-consent.md

 You should only withdraw a consent response if a parent previously gave consent but wants to withdraw it.

 1. Verify that the person contacting you is the original responder.
-2. From the consent tab of a session page, go into the child record by clicking on their name.
+2. From the Children tab of a session page, go into the child record by clicking on their name.
 3. Go to the parent’s consent response by clicking on the parent’s name.
 4. Click on **Withdraw consent**.
 5. Select the parent’s reason for withdrawing consent, add notes and click **Withdraw consent**.